Work Permit FAQ

 • child actors who have a theatrical permit.

-Homeschoolers can obtain a work permit, known as an employment certificate, online from The Virginia Department of Labor and Industry’s website.
+Homeschoolers can obtain a work permit, known as an employment certificate, online from the Virginia Department of Labor and Industry’s website.
 A paper application is also available for those without Internet access, but the process is longer.
 A teen may NOT begin employment until the employment certificate is issued.

 A Youth Unique Identifier is a number used in place of a social security number.
 Upon successful online registration, the teen will be issued a unique identifier number.
 It is assigned by the Department of Labor and Industry and delivered by email to the student who is applying for an employment certificate.
 A new number is issued each time a 14-or 15-year-old student applies for a different job.